June 7 is World Tourette Awareness Day. Here we discuss four little known facts about this condition.

 Up to 86% of children diagnosed with Tourette Syndrome have other mental, behavioral, or developmental disorders.
 Among these are ADHD, anxiety, learning disability, autism spectrum, and obsessive-compulsive disorder.

-Because it is accompanied by other disorders, Tourette Syndrome may not be diagnosed or may be misdiagnosed.
+Because it is accompanied by other disorders, it may not be diagnosed or may be misdiagnosed.
 When it is diagnosed, doctors must assess the child for other commonly co-occurring conditions to ensure a holistic treatment plan is developed.

 2. Cause is unknown

 Scientists do not yet know the cause of Tourette Syndrome; however, research suggests that it is genetically inherited.
 Boys are more likely to exhibit symptoms of Tourette’s than girls are, and it is inherited as a dominant gene.
-Environmental factors such as smoking during pregnancy, complications during pregnancy, low birthweight, and infection may be associated with Tourette Syndrome.
+Environmental factors such as smoking during pregnancy, complications during pregnancy, low birthweight, and infection may be associated with this condition.

 Tourette Syndrome becomes evident during childhood or adolescence.
 The symptoms of Tourette Syndrome sometimes decrease during early adulthood, however, in some cases they continue or worsen.